Deposited Item Returned Fee Comparison at Top 10 U.S. Banks

 The highest fee of $19 is charged by U.S. Bank while the lowest fee of $10 was charged by Capital One.

 Most banks do not distinguish between domestic and international checks that are deposited and returned unpaid.

 See what your bank charges in the table below:

 Returned Deposit Fee at the Top 10 Banks

 What you can do to avoid this fee

-Before you’re unfairly hit with a deposited item returned fee, the most logical thing you can do ahead of time is to contact the check writer and ask if they have the funds to cover the check they wrote to you — especially if you have doubts that the check will clear.
+Before you’re unfairly hit with a deposited item returned fee, the most logical thing you can do ahead of time is to contact the check writer and ask if they have the funds to cover the check they wrote to you -- especially if you have doubts that the check will clear.

 For example, if you’re a customer whose deposited checks are always being returned, they most likely won’t help you out and waive that fee for you.

 Only the issuer of the check can provide that information, so it is recommended that you contact the issuer of the check about the funds availability before depositing the check.

 You may be able to cash the check at the check-writer's bank, but you may have to pay a check-cashing fee for being a non-customer.